Everything is connected.

 Clearing your web browser’s history

-However, this won’t remove all records from your computer’s memory and your partner would not have to be a computer expert to find the remaining records.
+However, this will not remove all records from your computer’s memory, and someone in your home would not have to be a computer expert to find the remaining records.